 Everybody is familiar with the term “HEART ATTACK”.
-All of us must have lost at least one person in the family due to Heart Attack.
-Everyday Thousands of people are dying all over the world due to Heart Attack.
+All of us must have lost at least one person in the family due to a Heart Attack.
+Everyday Thousands of people are dying all over the world due to a Heart Attack.
 What exactly it is?
 What happens before, during and after a heart attack?
 What are the Symptoms?
 Why it is happening?
 Can it be prevented?
 How do AED devices save lives?

 Well.
 This Article is going to answer all the questions.
 Read it.
 Give your comments & Share with your Friends.

 Before we go in detail about the Topic, it is better to know some basic things about our Heart.

 Human Heart – Basics

 - The heart functions as a pump to move blood through the blood vessels of the body.

 - The cardiovascular system, also known as the circulatory system, is composed of blood, blood vessels and the heart.